Thysbelon/nsfplayer-wasm/README.md

 # nsfplayer-wasm
 Play a single NSF/NSFe file track in the browser and loop infinitely.
+(Currently, the app relies on NSFe's length property to work)

 You can see a demonstration in index.html.